jonathonadams/angular-client/README.md

 The application uses [Jest](https://jestjs.io/) for unit testing.

-run 'npm test' to run the test suite.
+run 'npm run test' to run the test suite.

 TODO -> Document this better